spotinst/help/src/docs/managed-instance/azure/getting-started/import-stateful-node.md

 4. Click the virtual machine you want to import and click **Review & Import**.

-### Choose a Virtual Machine

-In the table, click the virtual machine you want to import and click Review & Import.

 <img src="/elastigroup/_media/azure-import-stateful-6.png" />

 **Note: Spot does not support generalized virtual machines nor ephemeral storage virtual machines.**